MarioNageh/Commiter/README.md

 - Simplifies the process of committing work to a repository
 - Prompts the user for all required information
-- Customizable to fit your specific needs
+- Customizable to fit your specific needs.

 ## Contributing